Events & Media

 Mesa Refuge Residency

 In March 2022 I was selected to for the Mesa Refuge writers residency in idyllic Point Reyes, California.
-I worked on revisions of The Coyote and the Cottonwood.
+I worked on revisions of Kinship Medicine.

 FEBRUARY 2020